Undoubtedly, we are in scary times with COVID-19.

-Since the supplies of medical masks are scare, individuals are using everyday accessories to cover their mouth and nose.
-Again, just take note, especially if they wear these items throughout their entire time in your store.
+Since the supplies of medical masks are scare, individuals are using everyday accessories to cover their mouths and nose.
+Again, take note, especially if they wear these items throughout their entire time in your store.

 SACS Consulting & Investigative Services, Inc. is Here for You

-If you are a retailer and concerned about the safety of your employees and store patrons, please give our President, Tim Dimoff, a call at 330.255.1101 x303 or send him an email at [email protected] for additional tips and ways his organization can help yours!
+If you are a retailer and concerned about your employees’ safety and store patrons, please give our President, Tim Dimoff, a call at 330.255.1101 x303 or send him an email at [email protected] for additional tips and ways his organization can help yours!